ibm-cloud-docs/dl/pricing.md

 # Pricing for {{site.data.keyword.cloud_notm}} Direct Link
 {: #pricing-for-ibm-cloud-dl}

 Pricing for {{site.data.keyword.cloud}} Direct Link offerings is consistent for equivalent regions and bandwidth, as shown in the following monthly pricing table.
-(For "on Classic" offerings, see [Pricing for IBM Cloud Direct Link on Classic](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link).)
 {:shortdesc}

 Direct Link pricing does NOT include any additional charges by service providers to enable connectivity to {{site.data.keyword.cloud_notm}}.
+For the Direct Link "on Classic" offerings (not this "2.0" version), see [Pricing for IBM Cloud Direct Link on Classic](/docs/direct-link?topic=direct-link-pricing-for-ibm-cloud-direct-link).
-{:note}
+{: note}

 ## Arranging for Direct Link connectivity
 {: #arranging-for-dl-conectivity}